tarzandong/autoCSSClass/README.md

 If those words have any empty space ' ' inserted in, will miss-match some css class.

 2. Please make sure there hasn't another file which name is same with ***mainjsFile*** in your project.
+3. Please do not modify the auto generated css file to avoid some css class missed and format mistake.